top of page

 More details can be found at OCN.com

-Helen moved from Norway House to The Pas and planned to become a teacher, but her dreams never came true.
+Helen had moved from Norway House to The Pas with aspirations of becoming a teacher, but those dreams were tragically cut short.

-Almost 52 years later, the pain to some still remains but her legacy lives on.
-The National Centre for Truth and Reconciliation (NCTR) an indigenous support group for The University of Manitoba, Indigenous Chamber of Commerce, and the Winnipeg Foundation offers the Helen Betty Osborne Award.
+Nearly 52 years later, the sorrow still lingers for many, yet her legacy continues to inspire.
+The National Centre for Truth and Reconciliation (NCTR), along with the Indigenous Chamber of Commerce and the Winnipeg Foundation, has established the Helen Betty Osborne Award.

-“Support for Indigenous students through these scholarships is another important step on our journey of reconciliation.
-The Foundation is so pleased to support this awards program, relaunched by NCTR and ICC,” said Sky Bridges, CEO of The Winnipeg Foundation.
+“Providing scholarships for Indigenous students is a vital part of our reconciliation journey.
+The Foundation is thrilled to back this awards program, which has been revitalized by NCTR and ICC,” stated Sky Bridges, ceo of The Winnipeg Foundation.

 bottom of page